 Develop your business systems within each major function on the Organization Chart.
 Then, let the systems run your business, and people run your systems.
 Again, people may come and go, but the systems remain constant, and your business continues steadily forward without interruption.

-By the way, Box Theory™ software will enable you to create your Organization Chart and the unique business systems that fall within each major business function.
+By the way, Box Theory™ Software will enable you to create your Organization Chart and the unique business systems that fall within each major business function.
 This is the best way to build an organized and smooth-running company.
-Give it a try today!
+Check it out today!